Arts in Schools

 Arts in Schools Weekly Art Lessons

-Beginning in April 2020 this website will be the home to our new Arts in Schools online lessons.
-Combining instructional video with updated lesson plan, and supplemental resources for the remote classroom, students of all ages have access to professional arts education at no cost, supporting our goal to continue providing access to arts for all.
-But for now, get to know our artists and their studios through their introduction videos below.
+Combining instructional video with updated lesson plans and supplemental resources for the remote classroom, students of all ages have access to professional arts education lessons at no cost, supporting our goal to continue providing access to arts for all.
+Lesson videos, plans, and additional links are updated each week.

 Bringing the Arts to Our Schools